 There is a reason the Sackler name might look familiar: the family owns a pharmaceutical company called Purdue Pharma, which developed and marketed the infamous painkiller OxyContin.
 The drug is named for its continuous release of oxycodone, a potent and highly addictive pain-killing derivative of the opium poppy.
 In the years following OxyContin’s 1995 U.S. release, Purdue engaged in a number of deceptive direct-to-physician marketing strategies to misrepresent the opioid as a non-addictive and appropriate treatment for pain symptoms of many kinds.4 These campaigns led doctors to recklessly over-prescribe OxyContin, fueling what is now known as the “opioid epidemic.”
 Between 1999 and 2017, annual opioid-related deaths in America rose from approximately 6,400 to more than 47,000.5

-Since the early 2000s, writers, doctors, and opioid survivors alike have been vocal in framing members of the Sackler family as perpetrators of the crisis for their role in the production of OxyContin.6 Still, until payment of a relatively negligible fine in 2020, the family had successfully avoided any legal accountablity.
-However the same cannot be said for Purdue.7,8
+Since the early 2000s, writers, doctors, and opioid survivors alike have been vocal in framing members of the Sackler family as perpetrators of the crisis for their role in the production of OxyContin.6 Still, until payment of a relatively negligible fine in 2020, the family had successfully avoided any legal accountability.
+Purdue, in its own legal battles, was unable to evade discipline.7,8

 In 2007, Purdue Pharma’s parent company and three senior company officials pleaded guilty to criminally misbranding OxyContin.
 The collective $634.5 million in fines paid by these defendants is a minute fraction of the approximate $32 billion in profits that OxyContin generated for Purdue—around two thirds of the company’s total earnings since the drug was developed.9 From these profits, the Sacklers have benefited generously: between 2007 and early 2019, the family earned roughly $10.7 billion from ownership of Purdue Pharma.10,11,12